 Parents can then choose a childcare settings or childminder of their choice.

 Prior to the start of each term Private, Voluntary, Independent settings (PVI’s) and childminders are required to submit an estimated headcount detailing children whom they anticipate taking up the free entitlement provision at their setting.
 The Finance Team on receipt of the headcount ensure each child is eligible for 2 Year old funding.
 An interim payment based on 80% of the total claim is paid to each provider.

 During the term, provider’s are required to submit an actual headcount detailing children who have taken up the free entitlement provision at their setting.
 The system calculates the amount due taking into account any previous interim payments.

 Administering free early education - 3 to 4 year olds

 All children can access a free early education place the term after their third birthday.
 Children can access a childcare provider or childminder of their choice.
-You can view a list of providers approved to deliver funded places on the family directory (external link) or contact the Family Information Service on 01942 489004.
+You can view a list of providers approved to deliver funded places on the Our Town Directory (external link) or contact the Family Information Service on 01942 489004.

 Prior to the start of each term Private, Voluntary, Independent settings (PVI’s) and Childminders are required to submit an estimated headcount detailing children whom they anticipate taking up the free entitlement provision at their setting.
 An interim payment based on 80% of the total claim is paid to each provider.

 During the term the PVI’s are required to submit an actual headcount detailing children who have taken up the free entitlement provision at their setting.
 The system calculates the amount due taking into account previous interim payment.